 In the healthcare industry, applications of indoor location technology have been valuable in many areas.
 One is simply the ability to track patients, either for their safety or to track their care.
 A second is asset tracking, monitoring the locations of movable equipment so that it can be found quickly when it’s needed.
-A third is tracking staff, so that the nearest appropriate staff member can be summoned for any need that arises.
+A third is tracking staff so that the nearest appropriate staff member can be summoned for any need that arises.
 A fourth is enabling patients and visitors to find where they need to go without interrupting hospital staff.

-Other uses of indoor location technology are more unique to the need of the healthcare industry.
+Other uses of indoor location technology are unique to the need of the healthcare industry.
 A fifth is to log and monitor which staff members are near various patients, to ensure that each patient is checked on a regular basis, and as a means of auditing who was near a patient if a question arises about the treatments that were given.
 A sixth is to monitor when staff members use hand-washing stations, to ensure that sanitary policies are followed.
 A seventh is to monitor which staff members access supply rooms or medicine cabinets, particularly for restricted drugs.

 One challenge in deploying indoor location systems into healthcare facilities is matching the solution to the specific requirements.
-Some solutions run on cell-phones and other mobile devices, while others use “tags” on people or equipment that are tracked as they move around.
+Some solutions run on cell phones and other mobile devices, while others use “tags” on people or equipment that are tracked as they move around.
 Some solutions require deploying little radio units throughout the site, while others rely on wireless networks already in place.
 Some solutions track locations on a central server that can be used by management, while others track locations on the cell-phones or other mobile devices that are moving around.
 All of these and other factors need to be considered in selecting an indoor location solution.

 One factor that is often overlooked, however, is accuracy requirements.
 Most indoor location systems on the market are accurate only to within 5-7 meters and some are less accurate than that.
 Some are accurate to within 1-2 meters.
 Very few are more precise than that.

-In a hospital setting, accuracy of 5-7 meters is perfectly adequate for some tasks.
-For example enabling visitors to find their way around the site on their smartphones does work very well with 5-7 meter accuracy.
+In a hospital setting, an accuracy of 5-7 meters is perfectly adequate for some tasks.
+For example, enabling visitors to find their way around the site on their smartphones does work very well with 5-7 meter accuracy.
 Systems for paging the closest doctor can also work effectively with that level of accuracy.

 On the other hand, many healthcare applications of indoor location technology need much higher accuracy.
 Accuracy of 7 meters is often not sufficient to know what room something is in.
 For example, if a nurse needs to find a patient, and the lost patient might have suffered from some sort of attack and need medical attention critically, it is critical for medical staff to know exactly which room the patient is in so as not to waste time finding the patient when they arrive within 7 meters but there are 4 rooms within that range.

 Moreover, if the goal is to know which patient’s bed the nurse is standing by, or which medicine cabinet in the supply room a medical technician is opening, then higher accuracy is needed.
-Most hospital beds are within 2-3 meters of each other, and many hospital supply rooms have the cabinet with sensitive and risky medicines only a meter or two from the cabinet with the gauze and iodine.
+Most hospital beds are within 2-3 meters of each other, and many hospital supply rooms have cabinets with sensitive and risky medicines only a meter or two from the cabinet with the gauze and iodine.
 If indoor location technology is going to be used for monitoring access and logging medical checks, or any other policy maintenance, then a solution is needed that will deliver very high accuracy, all of the time.